World Hunger Statistics

 Undernourishment goes beyond malnutrition - people who are affected by it have:

 - 1A chronic diet of less than 1800 calories a day

 - 2The diet has deficiencies in energy, essential proteins, vitamins and/or minerals.

-Worldwide, approximately 1 in 9 people out of a global population of 7.8 billion are affected by hunger.
+Worldwide, approximately 1 in 9 people out of the 7.98 billion in population are affected by hunger.

 Globally, 815 million people suffer from chronic undernourishment.
 You can be of normal weight or obese and still be undernourished, depending on the type of food you consume.
 There are 462 million adults that are underweight worldwide.